Every day we put on a non-stop, action-packed programme for the whole family to enjoy.

 Make a beeline for the fantastic bees & honey marquee!

-Devon Beekeepers’ Association pack the bees & honey feature with all things beekeeping from observation hives – so you can see how the bees behave in the colony – to showcasing the wide variety of honeys, wax and other products from the hive.
+Devon Beekeepers’ Association pack the bees & honey feature with all things beekeeping from observation hives – so you can see how honeybees behave in the colony – to showcasing the wide variety of honeys, wax and other products from the hive.

 Expert beekeepers will be on hand to talk to anyone interested in this fascinating craft.

 Visitors will be able to taste a selection of different honeys and learn about why there is such a wide variety of colours and flavours.
-There will be a good selection of jarred honey and honeycombs.
+There will be a good selection of jarred honey and honeycombs to buy.
 Visitors will also be able to see the entries to the Honey Show competitions.

 Children and adults will be able to make their own beeswax candles using pre-made beeswax sheets and a primed wick (there is a small charge to cover materials).

-One of the biggest draws will be a glass observation hive, where visitors will be able to see honeybees at work.
+One of the biggest draws will be a glass observation hive where visitors will be able to see honeybees at work and see if they can spot the queen bee (she'll have a mark on her thorax but can still be tricky to find!).

 There will be live beekeeping demonstrations throughout the day (weather permitting) with an experienced narrator talking through the day-to-day activities in the hive.